 Last week several families of chickadees fledged in Schenley Park.
-Because they keep their nests well hidden, I had no idea so many chickadees were nesting until I encountered hotspots of begging babies on my walks to work.
+Because they keep their nests well hidden, I had no idea so many chickadees were nesting until I encountered hotspots of begging babies.

 What does a chickadee nest look like?
 Marcy Cunkelman sent me photos of one in her yard.

 Chickadees build their nests in cavities using old woodpecker holes, birdhouses, or holes they excavate for themselves in soft rotting wood.
-It takes a pair of chickadees 7-10 days to excavate a new hole 5" deep.
+It takes a pair of chickadees 7-10 days to excavate a new hole 5″ deep.
 While digging they carry the chips away from the site.
-Marcy's chickadees saved a lot of time and trouble by using the PVC-pipe birdhouse she provided.
+Marcy’s chickadees saved a lot of time by using the PVC-pipe birdhouse she provided.

-When the hole is complete, the female spends 3-4 days lining it with wool, hair, fur, moss, feathers, fuzzy insect cocoons, and cottony fibers(*).
-Then she lays 5-10 eggs.
-Marcy's chickadee laid six.
+When the nesting hole is complete, the female spends 3-4 days lining it with wool, hair, fur, moss, feathers, fuzzy insect cocoons, and cottony fibers(*).
+When it’s soft and cozy she lays 5-10 eggs.
+Marcy’s chickadee laid six.

 When the eggs hatch the babies are naked and sightless but soon begin to grow feathers as shown below.
 At this stage their big wide mouths are their most noticeable feature.
 The babies keep their parents busy filling those mouths.